-The global rate of annual new-built capacities, which was 7 GW in 2009, was more than five times higher in 2014 [16] to reach 40 GW, as figure 27 is showing this progress.
+The global rate of annual new-built capacities, which was 7 GW in 2009, was more than seven times higher in 2015 [16] to reach 50 GW, as figure 27 is showing this progress.
 This number accounts for about 100 billion USD.
 Europe's market has progressed rapidly over the last decade, with Germany leading it through 7 years.
 But China became the top PV market in the world in 2013 and achieved the world's largest installation figure.
-Figure 28 [17] shows the respective shares of newly installed, as well as cumulative capacities for the top 10 countries.
-Germany as a country, which is not so much favoured by solar irradiation, is still leading with respect to the cumulative data, followed by China.

-Fig. 28: Solar PV capacity and additions, top ten countries [17]
+Fig. 27: Solar PV capacity and additions, top ten countries [17]